kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 }
 {% endprism %}
-The button code for the two buttons is removed and replaced with this code.
-We start by finding all the buttons with the `btn` class name and storing them in a variable called `getButtons`.
+The button code for the two buttons is removed and replaced with this new code.
+The code starts by finding all the buttons with the `btn` class name and stores them as a group in a variable called `getButtons`.

-Then we're using a `for...in` loop to do something to each item in the `getButtons`.
+Then a `for...in` loop runs for whatever the total amount of buttons there are inside of `getButtons`...there two right now.
+And every time the loop runs, it creates a variable called `singleButton` which stores a reference to one button at a time: that reference is the `getButtons[key]` line of code.

+Next, our code tells each `singleButton` what to do when it gets clicked.
+What it does is, look at the value of the button's data attribute (which is one of two files) and passes it as a parameter to the `loadFile()` function to load onto the page.

+Data attributes aren't supported in IE 10 and lower so we need to feature-detect for them, then provide fallback code for those browsers.
+We're detecting for the `dataset` property of the button being clicked, so we need to look for `this.dataset`.

+We're first checking to see if `dataset` does NOT exist in the browser by saying `if(!this.dataset)`...if it doesn't exist, we get the value of the data attribute with the `getAttribute()` method.

+But if `dataset` DOES exist, we can use it to get the value of the data attribute using `this.dataset`.
 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>
 Synchronous requests are disappearing from XHR: https://xhr.spec.whatwg.org/#the-open()-method